zhaohuajing/contact_graspnet_ros2/README.md

    ```bash
    ./run_docker.sh
    ```
-	This script launches the Contact-GraspNet container with the proper environment and names it as: `contact_graspnet_container`
+	This script launches the Contact-GraspNet container with the proper environment and names it as: `contact_graspnet_container`.
+Note that `run_docker.sh` script will mount the entire workspace (i.e., `~/graspnet_ws/src`) to the docker container through `-v ~/graspnet_ws:/root/graspnet_ws`; you may adjust the name of workspace to your local setup as needed.

-#### 3. Compile the ROS 2 package:
+#### 4. Compile the ROS 2 package:

 - Start an new terminal on the host machine (i.e., outside of the docker container).
 Assume repository `contact_graspnet_ros2` is put under `~/graspnet_ws/src`, run the following command:
 	```bash